StiliyanKushev/SatteeJS/API.md

     -   `settings.width` **[Number][2]** The width of the game container and all canvases in it
     -   `settings.height` **[Number][2]** The height of the game container and all canvases in it
     -   `settings.main` **[String][1]** The name of the first game scene that will be played on game start

-## LOADING

-## Sattee.loaded

-holds the percentage of the loaded canvas game.

 ## Sattee.loadVideo